MS-MUTHUSAMY/YOUTUBE-DATA-HARVESTING/README.md

 ## Process Flow

-Obtain YouTube API credentials:
+* Obtain YouTube API credentials.

-Visit the Google Cloud Console.
+* Visit the Google Cloud Console.

-Create a new project or select an existing project.
+* Create a new project or select an existing project.

-Enable the YouTube Data API v3 for your project.
+* Enable the YouTube Data API v3 for your project.

-Create API credentials for youtube API v3.
+* Create API credentials for youtube API v3.

 ## ETL Process

-Extracting Data from youtube API.
+* Extracting Data from youtube API.

-Transforming data into required format.
+* Transforming data into required format.

-Loading Data into SQL
+* Loading Data into SQL

-Input the Channel Id and click on Get Channel Statistics in order to retrive data from Youtube API.
+* Input the Channel Id and click on Get Channel Statistics in order to retrive data from Youtube API.

-Next click on Push to MongoDB to store data in MongoDB Lake.
+* Next click on Push to MongoDB to store data in MongoDB Lake.

-Select a channel name from the dropdown Channel Details and click on Push to SQL to import data into PostgreSQL.
+* Select a channel name from the dropdown Channel Details and click on Push to SQL to import data into PostgreSQL.

-Once imported, you can select the Analysis and Reports Page from the drop down to get a detailed analysis of the collected data.
+* Once imported, you can select the Analysis and Reports Page from the drop down to get a detailed analysis of the collected data.

 ## Links